Sunday, May 19, 2013

 On the technical side, the file sizes are about 5 megs which means it may a minute or two to download on slower Internet connections.
 It is also an MP3 formatted file which means that these are essentially podcasts.
 Don't worry if all the technical words don't mean much to you.
 It means we're using the latest in technology in order to make sure our church parish can reach the most people.

-The current week's homilies is available on a link on the front page of the website next to the link for the current week's bulletin.
+The current week's homily is available on a link on the front page of the website next to the link for the current week's bulletin.
 On the page with the prior bulletins, the corresponding homily will be sitting side by side with its bulletin.
-We started on the anniversary of the start of the Catholic Church, Pentecost Sunday --- nearly four years ago.
-This week, the Feast of the Ascension, we have our two hundred sixty second and two hundred and sixty third!! podcasts posted.
-The homilies are given by Deacon Dwayne Joubert at 8AM and Deacon Sammy Diesi at 10AM.
+We started on the anniversary of the start of the Catholic Church, Pentecost Sunday --- over seven years ago.
+This mass, Mary Mother of God, is our four hundred seventy fifth podcast to be posted.
+The homily is given by Father James Brady

 The calendar on the website has been updated with all events for the coming week along with prayer intention information and information on the second collection for all of the masses.
 Take some time to look at our calendar here.